morehshin/TheRadicalOutside/week_4_future_proof_assignment/ying quan tan.md

 others have missed.
 That should be no surprise, I was written to do this job.
 I grab a book, and it's much thinner than it appears, oweing to the thick dust caking it.

-After hours of reading, I begin piecing some of the pieces together.
+After hours of reading, I begin putting some of the pieces together.
 The books describe the history of an ancient race.
 A theme keeps coming back again and again in these stories, that these people seem to repeat their mistakes over and over again.
 Forgetting.
 It's like destroying memory, except unwilfully.